What is a Cholangiocarcinoma and what are the types ?

-What is my life expectancy if the tumor cannot be removed?
+What is my life expectancy if the tumour cannot be removed?

-How long you live depends on your overall health, how much of the tumor was removed during surgery and how well you respond to treatment.
+How long you live depends on your overall health, how much of the tumour was removed during surgery and how well you respond to treatment.

 For people with advanced cancer who are treated, a two-year survival is fairly common.
 If no treatment is done, the survival time is usually less than 18 months.